 I bought a dozen copies of their book, From Me To We: Turning Self Help on Its Head for our grandchildren and other teens.
 In it they describe example after example of how making a positive difference for others, for your community, and for the world creates a fulfilling life.
 Previously, I wrote about the benefits of volunteering and the Craig’s awareness of the struggles of many children.
 It was 1995 and he was 12 years old when he felt on fire to make a difference!

-Can you imagine if they ever decided to look for employment?
+Can you imagine if these brothers ever decided to look for employment?
 I don’t think so!
 They probably won’t ever need to seek a job as they are now world renown for their philanthropy (even nominated for a Peace Prize).
 They obviously, at a young age, have much to offer.
-How can we help develop these same qualities in our own youth?
+How can we help develop similar qualities in our own youth?

-But your teen might not demonstrate all these transformations through volunteering.
-But volunteering for teens provide these benefits.
+Your teen might not reach mountains through volunteering.
+Yet, volunteering for teens provide these benefits.

 Twelve Benefits of Volunteering for Teens